US military says Gaza Strip pier project is completed, aid to soon flow as Israel-Hamas war rages on

 Pentagon officials said the fighting in Gaza wasn’t threatening the new shoreline aid distribution area, but they have made it clear that security conditions will be monitored closely and could prompt a shutdown of the maritime route, even just temporarily.
 Already, the site has been targeted by mortar fire during its construction and Hamas has threatened to target any foreign forces who “occupy” the Gaza Strip.

 The “protection of U.S. forces participating is a top priority.
-And as such, in the last several weeks, the United States and Israel have developed an integrated security plan to protect all the personnel who are working,” said Navy Vice Adm.
+And as such, in the last several weeks, the United States and Israel have developed an integrated security plan to protect all the personnel,” said Navy Vice Adm.
 Brad Cooper, a deputy commander at the U.S. military’s Central Command.
 “We are confident in the ability of this security arrangement to protect those involved.”

-U.S. troops anchored the pier at 7:40 a.m. local time Thursday, the military’s Central Command said in a statement, which stressed that none of its forces entered the Gaza Strip.
+U.S. troops anchored the pier at 7:40 a.m. local time Thursday, the military’s Central Command said, stressing that none of its forces entered the Gaza Strip and would not during the pier’s operations.

-“Trucks carrying humanitarian assistance are expected to begin moving ashore in the coming days,” the statement said.
+“Trucks carrying humanitarian assistance are expected to begin moving ashore in the coming days,” the command said.
 “The United Nations will receive the aid and coordinate its distribution into Gaza.”

+The World Food Program will be the U.N. program handling the aid, officials said.

 Israeli forces will be in charge of security on the shore, but there are also two U.S. Navy warships near the area in the eastern Mediterranean Sea, the USS Arleigh Burke and the USS Paul Ignatius.
 Both ships are destroyers equipped with a wide range of weapons and capabilities to protect American troops off shore and allies on the beach.

+Israeli military spokesman Lt.
+Col. Nadav Shoshani confirmed that the pier had been attached and that Israeli engineering units had flattened ground around the area and surfaced roads for trucks.

+“We have been working for months on full cooperation with (the U.S. military) on this project, facilitating it, supporting it in any way possible,” Shoshani said.
+“It’s a top priority in our operation.”

 Aid agencies say they are running out of food in southern Gaza and fuel is dwindling, which will force hospitals to shut down critical operations and halt truck deliveries of aid.
-The United Nations and other agencies have warned for weeks that an Israel assault on Rafah, which is on the border with Egypt near the main aid entry points, would cripple humanitarian operations and cause a disastrous surge in civilian casualties.
+The U.N. and others have warned for weeks that an Israel assault on Rafah would cripple humanitarian operations and cause a disastrous surge in civilian casualties.

 More than 1.4 million Palestinians — half of Gaza’s population — have been sheltering in Rafah, most after fleeing Israel’s offensives elsewhere.